marc1107/ubuntu-ssh-docker/README.md

 # ubuntu-ssh-docker
 Ubuntu Docker with SSH pre-configured

-Tools like gcc, make, valgrind are also pre-installed
+Tools like gcc, make, valgrind and git are also pre-installed

 ## Usage